Ambrose2002/myFitness-backend/README.md

 This project uses the following technologies:

 - **Spring Boot**: A framework for building Java-based backend applications.
-- **Kotlin**: The programming language used for writing the backend code.
+- **Java**: The programming language used for writing the backend code.
 - **Spring Data JPA**: For interacting with the relational database (MySQL or PostgreSQL).
 - **Spring Security**: For securing the REST API endpoints (planned for future implementation).
 - **H2 Database**: For development (in-memory database).